FIFA Futsal World Cup

 The FIFA Futsal World Cup is an international futsal competition contested by the senior men's national teams of the member associations of FIFA, the sport's global governing body.
-Since the first edition that took place in 1989 in the Netherlands, the tournament has been held every four years since 1992 in the even year between two 11-a-side World Cups.
+Since the first edition that took place in 1989 in the Netherlands, the tournament has been held every four years in a leap year format since November 1992 in the even-numbered years between two 11-a-side World Cups.

 The current champions are Brazil, who won their sixth world title after beating rivals Argentina in the final of the 2024 tournament in Uzbekistan.

 All events prior to 2008 were 16-team events.
 The first event featured 6 teams from Europe, 3 from South America, 2 from Africa, 2 from Asia, 2 from North and Central America and 1 from Oceania.
 Since 2012, it includes 24 teams split to a six group round-robin tournament with four teams in each group.
 The top two teams in each group, together with the 4 highest-ranked third-place finishers, advanced to a sixteen-team knockout stage.